avm99963/forum/README.md

 [Google Product Expert][1], I have been able to experience this with the engine that powered Pistachio's successor: a custom version of Google Groups.
-This project was a way of building the engine that I missed so much, and to show the world that forums which load fast are possible :)
+This project was a way of building the engine that I missed so much, and to show the world that fast loading forums are possible :)

 It has been a long time since I hacked this project (it's 2024 as I'm writing this!) so I don't remember exactly why, but at some point I left the project